Gaotrees/caffe-doc/Ubuntu-15.10-Installation-Guide.md

 Download and unpack as root user CUDNN from https://developer.nvidia.com/cudnn.

-Put all CUDNN files manually in the path where the CUDA toolkit is, each file in its own respective directory.
+Put all CUDNN files manually starting with the search path directory where the CUDA toolkit is, each file in its own respective directory.
+That directory could be /usr/local/cuda.

+You can check your Ubuntu environment variables after the reboot, by executing the command:

+export

-Edit the Makefile.config in Caffe directory accordingly (as described in the config file itself) and recompile the Caffe.
+Edit the Makefile.config in Caffe directory accordingly (as described in the config file itself) and recompile the Caffe to support the GPU computation.

 ----------------------------------------------------------------------------------------